(Cabernet Sauvignon 85%, Cabernet Franc 7%, Merlot 6% & Malbec 2%)

 The wine remains on its yeast and malolactic lees for 14 months before the best 10 barrels are selected, blended and returned for an additional 8 months of maturation.
 Of these 10 barrels only 5 are selected for the final blend.
-The wine is bottled after 4 months in tank and further matured for one year before it is released.
+The wine is bottled after 3 months in tank and bottle matured for at least two years before release.

 TASTING NOTES & CELLARING & FOOD PAIRING

 A deep, dark, vibrant red colour.
 A complex and sensuous nose of dark chocolate, black cherry, raspberry and sundried tomato.
 Beautifully infused with aromatic truffle, vanilla pod and subtle graphite undertones.

 The palate is dense and bold yet shows some lovely classic restraint.
 Ripe plum and lilted cassis lead with underlying layers of cured tobacco leaf, salted olives and expressive, broad tannin.

 Residual Sugar 4.4 g/l